FabianDacic/Recipe-Application/README.md

 ingredient which falls into compliance with the requirements of the application.

 These are just some proofs and the application has been tested in three different devices and in all of them, it functioned.
-There was a weird occurrence with one of the devices which had a 7th Gen Intel CPU for some reason however for the most part, the application did not crash and tests ran.
+There was a weird occurrence with one of the devices for some reason however for the most part, the application did not crash and tests ran.

 ## What is not working? & Usability Issues
-For the functionalities that are present at the time, they do work, although as mentioned before when the application was run in the device in which had a 7th Gen Intel I5 CPU, it did crash a few times for some reason.
-It crashed during the addition of the ingredient, updating and deletion of the recipe.
-Other than that, I did try to make a mostly stable application and tried to fix the issues of the previous releases (before it crashed when adding a new ingredient).
+For the functionalities that are present at the time, they do work, although as mentioned before it did crash a few times for some reason.
+I believe it has mostly hardware related, and it crashed during the addition of the ingredient, updating and deletion of the recipe.
+Other than that, I did try to make a mostly stable application and tried to fix the issues of the previous releases.

 I will now mention areas in which could be improved.
 For the sake of simplicity, I assigned units an enumeration class which seemed as a good idea considering that the user will choose one of the values in the small set of said units.